 Deputy Commissioner of Administration and Finance

-Christina Reagle serves as the Department’s Deputy Commissioner of Administration and Finance, overseeing all financial and accounting functions of the Department as well as Data Analytics and Technology.
+Christina Reagle serves as the Department’s Deputy Commissioner of Administration and Finance, overseeing the Finance, Construction Services, Data Analytics, and Technology Divisions.

 She began her career in state government in 2010 as an Accountant with the Department of Child Services.
-She moved to the Department of Correction in September 2011, and has held the positions of Accounts Payable Manager, Financial Analyst, Deputy Controller and Controller.
+She moved to the Department of Correction in September 2011, and has held the positions of Accounts Payable Manager, Financial Analyst, Deputy Controller, Controller, and Chief Financial Officer.
 Prior to joining state government, Ms. Reagle worked for JP Morgan Chase as an Assistant Branch Manager, and spent several years as a Staff Accountant at a local CPA firm.

 Chief Legal Officer

 Jon Ferguson is the Chief Legal Officer for the Department.
 He started with the Department as a Staff Attorney in 2013, and since that time has worked as the Agency’s legislative liaison and ethics officer.
 He began his legal career as a clerk and became a staff attorney with the Office of the Indiana Attorney General, serving in the Consumer Protection Division.
 Jon has a Bachelor’s Degree in Political Science and Conflict Studies from DePauw University, and a Doctorate of Jurisprudence from Tulane University.